mkoslacz/minimal-mistakes/_posts/2017-02-08-moviper--the-android-viper-library.markdown

 }
 ```

-And once more, no changes in Login Viper code, and the only difference is that we're processed to the ProfileScreen after the successful login.
+And once more, no changes in Login Viper code.
+The only difference is that we proceed to the ProfileScreen after a successful login.

 # Implementation finish

 Now our app is complete.
-We can put our the wrong credentials to our inputs and see the error, and then retry with correct ones and succeed.
+We can put the wrong credentials to our inputs and see the error and then retry with correct ones and succeed.
 We can try to login with network disabled and then retry after enabling.
-We can see that our progressbar shows while loading and disappears after the error, and our LoginActivity finishes after successful login.
+We can see that our progress bar shows while loading and disappears after the error and our LoginActivity finishes after successful login.
 The help view is also functional.
 It's alive!

-And well, it looks like we're finished our base example of Moviper-rx with Passive Autoinject Views flavor in Kotlin.
+It looks like we have finished our base example of Moviper-rx with Passive Autoinject Views flavor in Kotlin.
 Of course, if you prefer Java you can use it as well, even better using some Moviper flavor that will replace Kotlin Android Extensions for you, ie. [Butterknife](https://jakewharton.github.io/butterknife/) or [Databinding](https://developer.android.com/topic/libraries/data-binding/index.html) one.
 Just check out the samples of their usage in a [Moviper repo](https://github.com/mkoslacz/Moviper).

-Moreover, if you don't like the passive view concept you can choose the flavor in which view is not passive and it calls presenters methods, or you can even pick the non-rx Moviper version.
+Moreover, if you don't like the passive view concept you can choose the flavor in which view is not passive and it calls presenters methods or you can even pick the non-rx Moviper version.
 Feel free to choose your favorite! (but take note that I consider the flavor described in this post as a most boilerplate-reducing, readable, scalable and featureful) Just check out [the repo](https://github.com/mkoslacz/Moviper).

 But it's not the end yet.
 As you probably noticed, in this example I used some methods probably unknown to you and you may be wondering how our app will behave in edge cases.
 Don't worry, just read on!

 # Implementation & behavior details

-For simplicity I have skipped some more detailed descriptions of utils I used, behavior of our app, and rules to follow when using Moviper.
+For simplicity, I have skipped some more detailed descriptions of utils I used, behavior of our app and rules to follow when using Moviper.
 Let's go back there and be more meticulous about them.

 ## `retrySubscribe` operator